mbutrovich/mbutrovich.github.io/_pages/service.md

 layout: page
 permalink: /service/
 title: service
-description: I have had opportunities to teach in many different capacities over the years, and enjoy finding ways to help students connect with challenging subjects.
+description: I have had the privilege to listen and contribute to organizations that shape the future of our field.
+I look forward to learning more from new opportunities.
 nav: true
 nav_order: 4
 ---